-Social media management is hard work.
+Social media marketing is hard work.

 “How do I track social media in Google Analytics?”